 The Pacific region, not counting Australia, New Zealand, and the French Territories, has the lowest level of women’s political participation in the world.
-Out of 559 members of parliament in the 15 countries* covered by UNDP, there are only 41 female members (7.3% of all MPs; the global average being 23.8%).
-One country has a female Head of State (President Hilda Heine of RSM), and one country has a female Deputy Prime Minister (Hon Fiame Naomi Mataafa in Samoa).
-Of the 41 women MPs in the region, 14 (35%) from 6 countries are in senior political leadership positions: President, Deputy Prime Minister, Leader of the Opposition, Deputy Speaker, Minister or Associate Minister.
-Cook Islands and Fiji have appointed women Speakers.
+Out of 559 members of parliament in the 15 countries* covered by UNDP, there are only 48 female members (8.6% of all MPs; the global average being 23.8%).
+The Republic of Marshall Islands has had a female Head of State (President Hilda Heine) from January 2016 – January 2020, and Samoa had a female Deputy Prime Minister (Hon Fiame Naomi Mataafa) during the same period.
+In May 2021, following the general elections in Samoa, Fiame Mata’afa’s political party F.A.S.T successfully secured 26 of the 50 seats in Parliament, with her poised as the first female Prime Minister of Samoa.

 The extremely low level of women’s representation in Pacific legislatures is a critical challenge for democracy, gender equality and the sustainable development of the region.
 At local governance level, women’s representation is similarly low.